 Scarecrows have traditionally been used to keep crows and other intruders out of vegetable gardens and away from the produce.
 In ancient Egypt, scarecrows were fashioned out of wooden frames and netting and placed in the wheat fields along the Nile River valley to ward off quail.
 For centuries the scarecrow served a practical purpose, but now it is more than a tool to scare away birds.

 But the scarecrow has become more than just a garden asset.
 It is also a staple of fun autumn décor.
-Whether displayed in the garden to scare away birds or adorning the front porch surrounded by pumpkins and hay bales, making a scarecrow can be a fun, simple, and budget-friendly.
+Whether displayed in the garden to protect seeds and plants) or adorning the front porch surrounded by pumpkins and hay bales, making a scarecrow can be a fun, simple, and budget-friendly.

 To get started, gather these supplies: